rzinkstok/zink/README.md

 ### Dependencies

-docx2xelatex uses python3, and needs a full TexLive installation.
-Furthermore, it uses lxml for all xml juggling.
+docx2xelatex uses python3, and uses lxml for all xml juggling.
 Lxml can be installed using pip:
 ```
 $ pip install lxml
 ```

+For compiling the resulting XeLaTeX file, of course you will need TeXLive, which contains TeX, LaTeX and XeLaTeX.
 TexLive can be downloaded for your platform from https://www.tug.org/texlive/

 ### Usage